KarollGuzman/KarollGuzman/README.md

 # ✨ About Me

-💻 Full Stack Developer in continuous learning
+I'm a Full Stack Developer passionate about building useful digital experiences.

-🌱 Focused on backend logic, UI building and API integrations
+ 💡 I enjoy solving problems through code
-🧠 Passionate about solving problems with technology
+ 🌱 I’m constantly learning and experimenting with new tech ⚙ I like working on backend logic, APIs and UI components 🤝 I value collaboration, curiosity and continuous improvement

 > _I believe that growth happens one commit at a time._